English

 • Spot various native life forms: The guides are well-versed in the local environment and can point out unique plants and animals that you may miss on your own.

-• Discover hidden gems: Your guide will also have knowledge of lesser-known trails that you can explore in peace, away from large crowds.
+• Discover hidden gems: Your guide will also know lesser-known trails that you can explore in peace, away from large crowds.

-• Safety assured: Your guide will take you through safe paths and also share tips with you for emergency situations.
+• Safety assured: Your guide will take you through safe paths and also share tips with you for emergencies.
 They also come prepared with the right equipment, in case you may have missed anything.

 A tour guide leading a group at a rainforest trail